JustEmuTarkov/JET-NodeJS-Server/README.md

 Test are located in ./Source/Tests/.
 Test dependencie is TAP.
 To run tests, simply type npm test.
 (CTRL + C at the end of the test to exit TAP input)

+More info:
+- core folder hold utils,
+- modules are classes called in routes handler,